chef/supermarket/README.md

 Super Market is Chef's new community project.
 Here is a rough rodmap and the main outcomes we hope to achieve through rebuilding the Chef community experience from the ground up:

-- Better facilitation for signing and managing Contribor License Agreements (CLA)
+- Better facilitation for signing and managing Contribor License Agreements (CLA) [Milestone #2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
-- Exposing API endpoints for accessing community member and contributor status for other services to consume
+- Exposing API endpoints for accessing community member and contributor status for other services to consume [Milestone #2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
-- Storing community member information and presenting it in a more user friendly and manageable way
+- Storing community member information and presenting it in a more user friendly and manageable way [Milestone #2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
-- Establishing a low barrier to entry for individuals to contribute and improve the community experience
+- Establishing a low barrier to entry for individuals to contribute and improve the community experience [Milestone #2](https://github.com/opscode/supermarket/issues?milestone=2&state=open)
-- Providing capabalities for trusted community members to moderate the community contributions
+- Providing capabalities for trusted community members to moderate the community contributions [Milestone #3](https://github.com/opscode/supermarket/issues?milestone=3&state=open)
-- Imrpvoing the Cookbooks API to provide more relevant information about individual cookbooks
+- Imrpvoing the Cookbooks API to provide more relevant information about individual cookbooks [Milestone #3](https://github.com/opscode/supermarket/issues?milestone=3&state=open)
 - Better organized documentation for various Chef projects
 - Chef Server cookbook API
 - Dependency API
 - Incorporating other community contributions like knife plugings, ohai plugins, and related chef packages